 Talent transferring the sucrose into a beaker

-Rinse the weigh boat with distilled water [1] and pour this distilled water wash into the 2-liter beaker [2].
-Then, add 1.5 liters of water to the beaker to dissolve the sample [3].
+Add water to the beaker to dissolve the sample [3] and rinse the weigh boat with distilled water [1] and pour this distilled water wash into the 2-liter beaker [2].

-Talent rinsing the weigh boat
+Talent adding water to the beaker and rinsing the weigh boat

 Talent adding wash to beaker

-Talent adding water to the beaker

 Use a funnel to transfer the tastant solution to a 2-liter volumetric flask [1], then rinse the beaker and funnel with more water, pooling the wash in the flask [2].
 Fill the flask with water to the 2-liter mark [3], place a stopper onto the flask [4], and invert to mix until the tastant is completely dissolved [5].